 - The personal data have been collected in relation to the offer of information society services referred to in Article 8 (1) GDPR.

-Where STP Informationstechnologie AG has made the personal data public and our company as controller is obliged pursuant to Article 17 (1) GDPR to erase the personal data, STP Informationstechnologie AG, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers which are processing the published personal data that the data subject has requested the erasure by such other controllers of any links to, or copy or replication of, those personal data to the extent that processing is not necessary.
-The STP Informationstechnologie AG employee will make all necessary arrangements in each case.
+Where STP Informationstechnologie GmbH has made the personal data public and our company as controller is obliged pursuant to Article 17 (1) GDPR to erase the personal data, STP Informationstechnologie GmbH, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers which are processing the published personal data that the data subject has requested the erasure by such other controllers of any links to, or copy or replication of, those personal data to the extent that processing is not necessary.
+The STP Informationstechnologie GmbH employee will make all necessary arrangements in each case.

 e) Right to restriction of processing